steamship-core/prompt-api-template/README.md

 ## `steamship.json`

-Metadata about your package lives in `steamship.json`.
+After you deploy once, you will see a new `steamship.json` file in your repl.
+This is the manifest Steamship uses to store metadata about your package.
 This includes a handle for the package, as well as a version (allowing for package updates).
 This information will be used when you deploy your package to Steamship to present package details to users.

-You should update the `handle` to match your desired external package name.

-Update the information in `steamshipRegistry` to allow Steamship to provide more detailed information about your package to your users.

 The tag `Prompt API` signals [Steamship](https://steamship.com) to automatically generate a special web interface for your package upon instance creation (post-deployment).